yuvalmGS/gigaspaces-wiki-jekyll/java_tutorial/java-tutorial-part10.markdown

 {%info%}This concludes this tutorial.
-For more detailed information of the XAP platform and its API please consult the [Programmers Guide |Programmer's Guide] {%endinfo%}
+For more detailed information of the XAP platform and its API please consult the [Programmers Guide](/xap97/programmer's-guide.html) {%endinfo%}

 {%comment%}
 # What's Next
 !GS6:Images^Jump arrow green.bmp! {color:green}{*}Next step{*}{color} - [Programmer's Guide](./programmer's-guide.html) of this tutorial will introduce you to security aspects of XAP.
-{%endcomment%}

 #
 {align:center}[< Previous|Tutorial Part IX] * [Home|XAP Tutorial] *  {align}
+{%endcomment%}